 Jusas, (above) Ivgi and Kuliss were arrested during a series of NCA raids in June this year after investigators were able to piece together their involvement in the plot.
 They were charged alongside Kosyi, Mykhailov, and Gulpe with conspiring to facilitate illegal immigration.
 Jusas pleaded guilty at Chelmsford Crown Court on August 6, but following an eight-week week trial at the same court Ivgi, Kuliss, Gulpe (below) and Kosyi were found guilty on Thursday (November 17) - exactly a year since the boat was intercepted.

-Volodymyr Mykhailov was found not guilty.
-Jusas and the four convicted will be sentenced at a later date.
+Jusas got nine years and nine months, while Gulpe's sentencing was adjourned to a later date.
 NCA Director of Investigations Nikki Holland said: "There is no stronger example of how organised criminals are prepared to risk the lives of the people they smuggle for profit.
 "The Svanic was in an appalling condition, and in no fit state to make the perilous journey from Belgium to the UK.
 Had it got into trouble, the consequences could have been fatal as there was only one lifeboat and 21 lifejackets.

 "The dangers wouldn't have crossed the minds of these men, whose sole motive was to line their pockets.
 They were planning to use this death trap over and over again.
 "Cases like these strengthen our resolve to come down hard on the organised criminals behind people smuggling, who ply their trade on exploitation and misery."
 David Fairclough, Deputy Director, Immigration Enforcement Criminal Investigation, said: "These callous criminals had big plans to orchestrate a lucrative criminal operation at the expense of people's safety using an unseaworthy vessel with only 20 lifejackets onboard.